finos/community/docs/governance/Software-Projects/Contribution-Compliance-Requirements.md

 #### Validating license and notice information
 When you make a contribution, the Foundation attempts to validate compliance with these requirements automatically using a variety of tools [made available by FINOS](/docs/development-infrastructure/code-validation/intro).

-However, no automated tool can resolve these questions definitively, so we depend upon our contributors, project teams and PMCs to ensure compliance with this policy at all times.
+However, no automated tool can resolve these questions definitively, so we depend upon our contributors and project teams to ensure compliance with this policy at all times.